API-Skeletons/zf-doctrine-graphql/docs/about.rst

 It allows for Hydrator Naming Strategies.
 With all of these hydrator features this repository delivers superior data mutability for any case you may have to serve it over GraphQL.

-This repository allows for multiple entity managers.
-Each hydrator configuration specifies a specific entity manager.
+This repository allows for multiple object managers.
+Each hydrator configuration specifies a specific object manager.

 This repository allows for multiple GraphQL Schemas.
 Served via different RPC endpoints on your application or through a more complicated selection of Schema based on input parameters, this repository is flexible enough for any GraphQL